 You might even add that you will do the same to put some of the ownership on yourself.

-By teaching this to our kids, we are helping them to identify a behavior that is bothering them on the part of someone else, and directly, but not accusatorily asking for a correction.
-When kids learn how to set boundaries with others concerning their behaviors, they learn to trust themselves as well.
-It improves their self-confidence and self-esteem and helps them to stand up for themselves and make their thoughts known effectively.
+By teaching this to our kids, we are helping them identify a behavior that is bothering them on the part of someone else and directly, but not accusatorily, asking for a correction.
+When kids learn how to set boundaries with others concerning their behaviors, they learn to trust themselves.
+It improves their self-confidence and self-esteem and helps them stand up for themselves and effectively make their thoughts known.

-We will pursue this further in the next two blog postings.
+We will pursue this further in the following two blog postings:

 Yours for Better Parenting,